Gaabe/mata62-projeto/sequencia/README.md

-Adicione aqui os arquivos de diagrama de sequência.
+Diagramas de sequencia do projeto